- Students may engage in post-completion OPT after completion of their studies.

 - Check Current processing times for I-765 being adjudicated at USCIS service centers and field offices on the USCIS website.
 If student's application is pending longer than the processing time listed, contact USCIS online or by calling the USCIS National Customer Service Hotline 1-800-375-5283.
 If students see no progress on their case status 2 weeks after they contacted USCIS, they should contact their International Student Advisor.

-- EAD looks like this.
-Make sure information printed is correct.
+- Once you recieve, EAD card, make sure information printed is correct.
 Email a copy of front and back to your International Student Advisor.

 - SEVP Portal is a web based tool in which students can log in to update their address, phone number and employer information.